-Table HE-43 illustrates the loan amount a household may qualify for based on their annual income at various interest rates.
-According to the table, households in the unincorporated area of the county must earn approximately \$30,000 annually to qualify for a \$145,953 home loan with a 5 percent interest rate.
+Table HE-43 illustrates the prices of a home a household may qualify for based on their annual income and the size of the household.
+According to the table, households in the unincorporated area of the county must earn approximately \$25,000 annually to afford an approximately \$75,000 home.
 This assumes that the borrower has good credit and no other debts.
 According to the American Community Survey, in 2016, 21.6 percent of the households in the unincorporated county earned less than \$25,000 annually at that time.
-This still leaves more than three-quarters of the households with the ability to purchase a house for over \$145,000 at a 5 percent interest rate.
-It should be noted that interest rates are currently (2018) lower than 5 percent.
-However, interest rates will likely change over the Housing Element planning period.
+This still leaves more than three-quarters of the households with the ability to purchase a house for over \$75,000.